Advanced Diploma Of Alexander Technique Teaching

 Click here for a more detailed outline of the school's training philosophy in training teachers of the Alexander technique.

-The school runs 36 weeks a year, normally following a nine week term which is as closely aligned to the state school terms as possible.
+The school runs 32 weeks a year, normally following an eight week term which is as closely aligned to the state school terms as possible.
 Click here for dates.

 There is also an annual residential course, normally in the first term of the year.
 Tuition for this is included in the school fees, but trainees will have additional expenses for food and accommodation (normally around $430).

 Each day trainees get a turn with a teacher - that is a individual lesson lasting from 15 to 20 minutes.
-And apart from the anatomy day we break up into small group classes.
+Then on most days we break up into small group classes.
 These small group classes focus on the development of the individual trainee's use, observation and diagnostic skills, and verbal and manual teaching skills.
-In addition to this each day has a particular focus as follows:
+In addition to this some days may have a particular focus.

 For third year trainees we have a supervised student clinic.